-By default, the Secret created by the Hash Text rule will be accessible as decided by the existing IAM policies.
-It's advisable to restrict this to a specific role.
-This can be done manually by attaching an AWS Resource Policy to the Secret, with the AWS guide here.
+By default, the secret created by the Hash Text rule will be able to seen as decided by the existing IAM policies.
+We recommend that you restrict this to a specific role, specifically the role that you create while following these steps.
+You can also do this manually by attaching an AWS Resource Policy to the secret.
+To learn more: AWS Documentation: Attaching a resource-based policy to a secret